 A nonprofit, ecumenical Christian housing ministry, Habitat for Humanity International seeks to eliminate poverty housing and homelessness from the world, and to make decent shelter a matter of conscience and action.
 For more information, visit habitat.org.

-A non-profit organization, Full Belly Project devised a peanut sheller that can be built from locally obtained materials to save many hours of painstaking labor.
+A non-profit organization, Full Belly Project devised a number of inventions, such as an inexpensive water pump, and a peanut sheller that could be built from locally obtained materials to save many hours of painstaking labor.
 The sheller allows operators in developing countries to easily make highly nutritious peanut butter, which can also be sold to supplement income.
 The peanut shells can also be used as an alternative fuel source.
-To learn more, go to fullbellyproject.org.